 And I would like to cite two helpful tips from the article:

 With sufficient smartphone memory, downloading and uploading data works as expected!
 However, you should read the article eVscope Data Storage & Memory: Downloading and Uploading Data in the Unistellar Help Center to learn about the subtleties of this process.
 And your smartphone should have more than 12 GB of free memory to hold the data!

-WLAN and data transfer to the SETI server can have their pitfalls, but by and large everything works for me.
+WLAN and data transfer to the SETI server can have their pitfalls, but by and large everything works for me in the meantime.